-Of the region's land area, 81 per cent is used for agriculture, with around 75 per cent of agricultural land used for grazing.49 The Fitzroy region is characterised by highproductivity grazing land with significant meat processing capabilities, and facilities capable of processing cattle from both within and outside the region.
+Of the region's land area, 81 per cent is used for agriculture, with around 75 per cent of agricultural land used for grazing.
+The Fitzroy region is characterised by high-productivity grazing land with significant meat processing capabilities, and facilities capable of processing cattle from both within and outside the region.

 Currently, there are three abattoirs located in the region (two in Rockhampton and one in Biloela) with a combined processing capacity of 3320 head of beef per day primarily for the export market.
 Opportunity for future development of additional meat processing facilities is being promoted to attract funding by Central Highlands Regional Council for Emerald.

 The future expansion and development of cattle feedlots in areas close to current abattoirs in Rockhampton and Biloela will also increase the supply of higher value cattle to processors in the region.
-Opportunity to target higher value niche markets through enhanced production specifications, such as certified organic beef products are also available.
+Opportunity to target higher value niche markets through enhanced production specifications, such as certified organic beef products are also available, in addition to emerging growth areas such as mung beans, macadamias, melons and lychees.
 There are two identified water management projects which will support the long-term supply of quality water to the region's agricultural areas through enhancing the availability of water for the Fitzroy and adjoining regions.

-- Lower Fitzroy River Infrastructure Project: The raising of Eden Bann Weir and construction of a new weir at Rookwood on the Fitzroy River.
-This project has an approved Environmental Impact Statement with conditions. - Nathan Dam and pipelines: An 888,000-megalitre dam, with annual yield of 66,000 megalitres; and a 149-kilometre trunk pipeline.
+- Lower Fitzroy River Infrastructure Project: Construction of a new weir at Rookwood on the Fitzroy River.
+This project has an approved Environmental Impact Statement with conditions and has funding commitments from State and Federal Governments, with a plan to begin construction in 2019. - Nathan Dam and pipelines: An 888,000-megalitre dam, with annual yield of 66,000 megalitres; and a 149-kilometre trunk pipeline.
 This project currently has an active Environmental Impact Statement.

-When implemented, these projects will provide the Fitzroy region with further opportunities to expand and grow the agricultural industry through effective water management.
+These projects have potential to provide the Fitzroy region with further opportunities to expand and grow the agricultural industry through effective water management.
 With expansion, there will be increased agricultural output requiring transport to domestic and international markets.